 Notes

-- Sauteeing or roasting the corn in the oven gives it a nice flavor.
-If you prefer to roast it in the oven, spread the kernels onto a baking sheet, set the oven to 400, and roast for about 25-30 minutes, or until the corn is a nice golden brown color.
+- Sautee or roast the corn in the oven for a deeper flavor.
+If you prefer to roast it in the oven, spread the kernels onto a baking sheet, set the oven to 400°F, and roast for about 25-30 minutes, or until the corn is a nice golden brown color.

 - Chill the corn salsa.
 This salsa is best served after it’s had a chance to chill in the refrigerator for a bit.
 You want the veggies to be cold.
 Plus, chilling the salsa gives the flavors more time to come together.